superhighfives/lets-run-away-together/_posts/2015-09-15-life-is-better-blonde-mine.markdown

 layout: post
 title: "Life Is Better Blonde - Mine"
 categories: music
-meta: "Gah, how is everything The Smith Street Band do this good?"
+meta: "Or how to make me miss Japan in four minutes or less"
 ---

 Well, Australia is pumping out some amazing music lately, and **Mine** from **Life Is Better Blonde** is no exception.